ardiesan/engineers-log/_posts/2022-11-09-How-to-Use-GIT-and Github-PR-via-CLI.md

-## What is Git credential manager?
+## What is Git Credential Manager?
-Using Git credential manager also called GCM, is another way of storing your credentials in remote hosting software for managing Git remote repositories.
+Git Credential Manager also called GCM, it is another way of storing your credentials in remote hosting software for managing Git remote repositories.
 With GCM you don't have to manually create your access credentials/token, in which GCM will automatically authenticate your credentials on your behalf.

 To install the Git credential manager.

 **Follow these steps:**